Recently, a new client visited our office. He had a good problem to have; he had saved too much money!

 By paying fewer taxes to the government, Planner Peter has more money for himself!

 Giving to Charity in Your Gap Years

-For many who have been blessed with a successful life, giving back feels like the right thing to do.
+For many who have been blessed with a successful life, charitable giving often comes up in conversations.
 Fortunately, some careful planning during the gap years can make giving back much easier on your wallet.

 Qualified Charitable Donation (QCD) from a Required Minimum Distribution (RMD)

 While you can always make a charitable contribution at any time, certain strategies can generate the greatest tax savings.